changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 **3. Initialize list expansion**

-Recursive template functions are a standard practice, but the obvious drawback is that you must define a function that terminates recursion.
+Recursive template functions are standard practice, but the obvious drawback is that you must define a function that terminates recursion.

 Here is a description of the black magic that is expanded using the initialization list: